-Over recent weeks, we’ve seen Google release significant updates to G Suite as it attempts to become a more enterprise-ready and collaborative online toolkit.
+Over recent weeks, we’ve seen Google release significant updates to Google Workspace (formerly G Suite) as it attempts to become a more enterprise-ready and collaborative online toolkit.
 We’ve been excited by an announcement made some weeks ago which confirmed that users will soon be able to share a folder within a shared drive.
 Damson Cloud’s Fintan Murphy takes us through the planned update, currently in its beta stages.

 Before we get into the benefits of Google’s planned update, it helps to take a step back and look at what we’ve previously been offered with Shared Drives.
 Previously called Team Drives, they are a separate section within Google Drive primarily used by businesses, and they allow their users to create a Shared Drive within their organisation.
 So, you could have separate Shared Drives for marketing teams, finance teams and more.
 Useful, right?

 Yes, Shared Drives have always been super useful - but they’ve always come with their limitations.
 Previously, a Shared Drive could only give an individual user access to all of the files within the Drive, rather than those specific files or folders that they actually need access to.
 This meant that giving a user access to that shared drive would mean giving them access to everything.
 Whilst this might work for some businesses or organisations, the problems for others are obvious.
 After all, what if that particular Drive or folder contained data-sensitive information, or information which was only for the use of a specific team?